 And the saga continues . . .

-Takeaway: Fleet surcharges and commissions have not been found to satisfy the franchise fee element of the Washington Franchise Investment Protection Act.
+Takeaway: Payments primarily for the purchase of components, rather than for the license to use a name or mark, have not been found to satisfy the franchise fee element of the Nebraska Franchise Practices Act.

 *NOTICE: This blog is intended solely for informational purposes and should not be construed as providing legal advice.
 Please feel free to contact us with any questions you may have regarding this blog post.